liweiyap/CountingGitHubCommits/README.md

 git clone https://github.com/liweiyap/SortingGitHubReposByCommits.git
 ```

-Next, to run, simply execute the following in the root of the repository:
+Next, to run, simply execute the following **in the root of the repository**:
 ```
 python main.py <your_username> <my_username> <my_password>
 ```